DE|EN

 What to do

 Intact, firmly bound asbestos can often stay in place; it makes sense to document its location and condition and to keep an eye on the condition.
 Never drill, saw or sand yourself, or throw old Eternit sheets.
-If a renovation or demolition is due on an older building, the asbestos assessment belongs at the very beginning, and removal exclusively in the hands of authorised specialist firms.
+If a renovation or demolition is due on an older building, the asbestos assessment belongs at the very beginning, and removal exclusively in the hands of authorised firms.

 Sources